 Witch Hazel Hamamelis virginiana L. [MN Threatened List]

 The Witch Hazel is a unique shrub as Martha Crone explains: "The lingering flowers are one by one finishing their bloom.
 Yet there is one wild flower that will remain even until bleak November.
 It is the Witch Hazel, which waited late to bloom but now the woods brighten with the yellow fringy petals.
 After the large leaves have turned brilliant colors and long since fallen, almost overnight, the mass of yellow flowers appears."
 Those flowers are usually in groups of 3 and the 4 yellow petals resemble twisted straps.
 In mild years some leaves may yet remain at flowering time.
-This is an understory shrub, reaching 12 to 20 feet in height with several twisting branching trunks.
+This is an understory shrub in the woodland, reaching 12 to 20 feet in height with several twisting branching trunks.
 While pollination occurs in the autumn, the pale brown woody fruit matures only the following autumn after fertilization in the spring.
 The 2-beaked seed capsule then splits and violently discharges two shiny black seeds, hence one of the common names - Snapping Hazelnut.
 There is a long medicinal history for the plant, from folk use for treating swellings and tumors to being listed in the U.S. Pharmacopoeia (the USP).
 Eloise Butler introduced the species to the Garden in 1910 and there is a very old specimen in the Woodland Garden.
 In the wild today in Minnesota it is only known in 4 counties.
 New plants have been added to the Garden in recent years.
+Bloom time is always late varying from October into November depending on seasonal differences.
 [Back to top plant list]

 Goldie's Fern Dryopteris goldiana (Hook. ex Goldie) A.Gray [MN Special Concern List]